Kaufman, Terrell announce Independence Day events

 The parade will start at 9 a.m. and travel down Washington Street and around the Square on July 3.

-Following the parade, In-N-Out Burger will be serving burgers from 11 a.m. to 1 p.m. at City Hall.
+Following the parade, there will be a car show from 10 a.m. to 2 p.m. around the square.
+In-N-Out Burger will be serving burgers from 11 a.m. to 1 p.m. at City Hall.
 The first 1,000 people in line receive a free burger.

 The sports complex gates will open at 4 p.m. to begin the evening festivities.
 Each carload is $20.

 There will be bounce houses, zip lines, water slides, and outdoor games for kids and families to play.
-The Marcus Lindsey Band will play from 7:30 to 9:30 p.m., followed by the city's fireworks display.
+TK Brown will play from 4 p.m. to 5:30 p.m., The Marcus Lindsey Band will play from 6 p.m. to 7:30 p.m., Jack Ingram will play from 8 p.m. to 9:30 p.m. followed by the city's fireworks display.

 New this year is a small hot air balloon glow sponsored by the Platinum Collection of Dealerships.
 Spectators will have the opportunity to take a tethered balloon ride for $20 cash between about 7:15 to 9:15 p.m., weather permitting.